 4) Once you have all 117 strips sewn to the 117 squares, arrange them in 13 rows of 9, adding to the end of each row one of the 13 squares you pulled from the “Tile” pile.

 5) Sew the 13 rows together, making sure to keep the strip of background sash between the square “tiles.”
 You should now have 13 rows consisting of 10 “tile” squares separated by 9 sash strips.

 6) Press the seams toward the darker fabric.
 In this case, I pressed my seams toward the “tile” squares.

 7) Cut 29 2-inch strips (selvage to selvage) of background fabric and sew them together end to end.
-You may need more depending on your width of fabric.
+You may need more depending on the width of the fabric.

 8) Measure the 13 “tile” rows.
 The rows should be about 68.5 inches in length, but since everybody sews differently, yours might consistently be shorter or longer than this.
 If this is so, then no worries.
 Use your average row length to cut 14 strips of background fabric, two inches wide.
 So, in a perfect world, you would cut 14 strips 2 inches by 69 inches.
 Even though the rows might not be the same size, it is important to make the strips the same length to help your quilt become uniform.

 9) Pin a background strip to the top of each “tile” row.
 On “tile” row 13, pin a strip to the top and the bottom of the row.
 I suggest pinning the sides first, then the middle and work in from there.